-Overestimating what you can afford Make sure to review the total cost of buying a home, along with your budget to avoid ending up house-rich and cash-poor.
-Don't forget about expenses related to home maintenance, taxes, and insurance and consider looking into first-time homebuyer programs or special benefits you might be able to take advantage of.
+Overestimating What You Can Afford Make sure to review the total cost of buying a home, along with your budget to avoid ending up house-rich and cash-poor.
+Don't forget about expenses related to home maintenance, taxes, and insurance and consider looking into first-time homebuyer programs or special benefits.

-Pailing to communicate what's important to you Make your life easier and communicate anything and everything that is important to you with your agent from the get go.
+Pailing to Communicate What's Important to You Make your life easier and communicate anything and everything that is important to you with your agent from the get go.
+You may find it helpful to create a list of "must-haves" and "nice-to-haves"-what you're willing to compromise on and what are your non-negotiables.

-Over-extending credit too early in the process Just because someone is willing to loan you more than you need does not mean you should take it.
+Over-extending Credit Too Early in the Process Just because someone is willing to loan you more than you need does not mean you should take it.
 Interest is not your friend-make sure to think long term about how much that extra credit may cost you later on.

-Assuming your first offer will be accepted You may be competing with other bidders, or the seller may come back with a counter-offer.
+Assuming Your First Offer Will Be Accepted You may be competing with other bidders, or the seller may come back with a counter-offer.
 Use your agent as a guide throughout the process.

-Skipping the home inspection It is important to be aware of the risks.
+Skipping the Home Inspection It is important to be aware of the risks.
 Waiving an inspection allows the seller to only share problems that are visible and of immediate risk.
 You may end up buying a home "as is" that has significant electrical or plumbing issues which now become your (expensive) problem.

-Not including a financing contingency in the contract Getting feedback that you have been pre-approved or pre-qualified for a loan does not mean that you are guaranteed the money.
+Not Including a Financing Contingency in the Contract Getting feedback that you have been pre-approved or pre-qualified for a loan does not mean that you are guaranteed the money.
 If your ability to purchase a home relies on securing financing, make sure your contract is contingent on loan approval.
 In other words, if your funding source falls through, make sure you have the option to make a clean exit.